top of page

 Our Boulder Divorce and Legal Separation Services

 • What's full representation?
-We represent you on all issues of divorce and negotiate resolution with your spouse or their attorney.
-We prepare all the necessary paperwork to settle the case and file our client’s portion with the court.
-We may decline to continue representation if a contested issue requiring a hearing arises or we will require an additional retainer amount be paid to handle it.
+We represent you on all issues of divorce and negotiate resolution with your spouse or their attorney, if possible.
+For contested issues, we prepare and present them at hearing.
+We prepare all the necessary paperwork in the case.

 • Can you represent both of us?
 We can only represent one spouse.
 We cannot represent both parties in the case.
 Lawyer ethics rules only allow us to give legal advice to one party.
 We can refer your spouse to other like-minded attorneys to consult with on finding resolution.
 We can still communicate about negotiations and the court requirements with your spouse or their attorney.
 So if we are the only attorney involved we can still communicate your proposals on settlement to your spouse.
 But we cannot answer legal questions your spouse may have.
 They need to get legal questions answered by their own attorney.
 Common legal questions that come up are: Is the property being divided marital?, Should there be maintenance or child support?, How much should maintenance be?, How much should child support be?